What is soft tissue back pain?

 - Deep tissue massage to relax the back muscles

 - Physical therapy or stretching to prevent muscle spasms

 - Specific exercises to strengthen the weak back muscles

 - Limited rest while giving the injury time to heal

-If soft tissue back pain persists after exhausting all conservative treatment options, surgery may be recommended — especially if a degenerative spine condition like a herniated disc or spinal arthritis is involved.
-Before consenting to an invasive traditional open spine surgical procedure, contact Laser Spine Institute to learn how one of our minimally invasive outpatient procedures may provide the relief desired.
+If back pain persists after exhausting conservative treatment options, surgery may be recommended — especially if a degenerative spine condition like a herniated disc or spinal arthritis is involved.
+Before consenting to a highly invasive traditional open spine surgical procedure, contact Laser Spine Institute.
+Our team can help you learn how our minimally invasive outpatient spine surgery may be able to provide lasting relief.